How do I add a Puzzle?

 As IPDb continues to grow, more users like yourself will contribute new puzzles to its database.
 With this expansion, there is a chance that the puzzle you are about to enter has already been submitted by someone else.

-You can look here for more information about adding details to existing records.
+See here for more information about adding details to existing records.

-2. Have the box handy, and fill out as many fields as possible.
+2. Have the box handy, and fill out as many fields as possible

 When adding a new puzzle, providing comprehensive information ensures a well-documented entry in the database.
-Most essential details are typically found on the box - often on its sides or the back.
+Most essential details are typically found on the box, often on its sides or the back.

 Including a picture of the side or back of the box is also encouraged (especially where codes/barcodes are), serving as a backup reference for key puzzle details and verification of a version of the puzzle.

-3. Submitted records may not appear immediately.
+3. Submitted records may not appear immediately

 For new users, we review several submissions before granting direct access to the IPDb database.
 This process helps refine entries and ensures you receive guidance on the best way to submit puzzles.